-Pilkington Eclipse AdvantageTM Low-E glass should be inspected in transmitted and reflected light, both from the Low-E coated side, and the glass side of the lite.
+Pilkington Solar-E[TM] glass should be inspected in transmitted and reflected light, both from the coated side, and the glass side of the light.

-When inspected in transmitted light, there should be a bright, uniform, diffused light (similar to an overcast sky) behind the glass.
+When inspected in transmitted light, there should be a bright, uniform, diffuse light source (similar to an overcast daytime sky) behind the glass.
 The objects which are seen in reflection (walls, ceilings, etc.) on the viewing side of the coated glass should be dark color or matt black and should have low level illumination on them to minimize masking reflections.

-When inspected in reflected light the glass should be placed in front of a uniform, dark background to minimize transmitted images and the reflected image of a uniform diffuse light source or uniformly illuminated white wall or screen (similar to an overcast sky) should be visible to the inspector.
+When inspected in reflected light the glass should be placed in front of a uniform, dark background to minimize transmitted images.
+The reflected image of a uniform diffuse light source or uniformly illuminated white wall or screen (similar to an overcast sky) should be visible to the inspector.